 IPC-Stiftung Mercator Fellow 04/2019 - 03/2020

-Galip Dalay is IPC-Stiftung Mercator Fellow at the German Institute for International and Security Affairs (SWP) in Berlin, visiting scholar at the University of Oxford (2018- 2019), and non-resident fellow at the Brookings Institution, Doha Center.
+Galip Dalay was IPC-Mercator Stiftung Fellow at the Centre for Applied Turkey Studies (CATS) of Stiftung Wissenschaft und Politik (German Institute for International and Security Affairs, SWP) in Berlin, visiting scholar at the University of Oxford (2018- 2019), and non-resident fellow at the Brookings Institution, Doha Center.
 Dalay works on the Middle Eastern politics, with a particular focus on Turkey, Syria, Iran, Iraq, the regional Kurdish politics, and changing patterns of the international powers' involvement within the region.
 He also works on the question of regionalism and regional order in the MENA region.
 Besides book and academic publications, his piece has appeared, of others, on Foreign Affairs, Foreign Policy, Project & Syndicate, Newsweek, Le Monde, Al Jazeera, The World Post, Middle East Eye, World Politics Review, and Open Democracy.

 IPC-Stiftung Mercator Fellow 08/2018 - 08/2019

 Dr. T. Deniz Erkmen is Assistant Professor at the Department of International Relations at Ozyegin University in Istanbul, Turkey.
 Her research interests include authoritarianism, emergency rule, protests and protest repression, globalization, cosmopolitanism and middle classes with a focus on Turkey and Middle East.
 Her research has appeared in numerous peer-reviewed academic journals.
 She has also published various op-ed pieces (in Turkish and English) in venues such as Open Democracy and Bianet.

 IPC-Stiftung Mercator Fellow 08/2017 - 12/2018